trialnerr/trialnerr/README.md

 ![Header](./git-header.png)
-- 👋🏾 Hi there, I am trialnerr,
+- 👋🏾 Hi there, I'm Bongi Sibanda.
 - 👩🏾‍💻 I am a full-stack software engineer at Resilient Coders and a freelancer (started freelancing this year, and I enjoy it.
 Hire me for your projects).
 - 🛠️ Currently learning how to build web & mobile applications.
 - 🌱 Outside of work, I enjoy solving puzzles, growing plants and trying very hard not to kill them, dancing, and singing.